devuri/my-members-only/readme.txt

 == Description ==

-[My Members Only](https://switchwebdev.com/wordpress-plugins/) WordPress Plugin makes it easy for anyone to protect content on a WordPress site in any post or page using shortcodes.
+[My Members Only](https://switchwebdev.com/wordpress-plugins/) WordPress Plugin makes it easy for anyone to protect content on a WordPress site in any post or page using members-only content type and shortcodes.

 `[membersonly]
 Protected Content Here